-- Advertising will not be accepted that is false, misleading, or deceptive, or that contains other non-protected speech. - No implied or declared endorsement of any product or service or message by DASH is permitted. - Advertisements intended to influence members of the public regarding an issue on which there are varying opinions are prohibited. - Advertisements of alcohol or tobacco products, tobacco-related products, or ecigarettes are prohibited. - Advertisements that support or oppose any political party or candidate are prohibited. - Advertisements that promote or oppose any religion, religious practice or belief are prohibited. - Advertisements that support or oppose an industry position or industry goal without any direct commercial benefit to the advertiser are prohibited. - Advertisements that are intended to influence public policy are prohibited. - Advertisements that promote unlawful or illegal goods, services, activities, or involve other unlawful conduct are prohibited. - Advertisements that depict or describe in an offensive manner sexual or excretory activity so as to satisfy the definition of obscene material under applicable law are prohibited. - Advertisements for hiring bus drivers and mechanics for providers of bus services other than DASH are prohibited. - Advertisements that disparage DASH, any other transit agency, or the use of public transportation in general are prohibited.
+- Advertising will not be accepted that is false, misleading, or deceptive, or that contains other non-protected speech. - No implied or declared endorsement of any product or service or message by DASH is permitted. - Advertisements intended to influence members of the public regarding an issue on which there are varying opinions are prohibited. - Advertisements of alcohol or tobacco products, tobacco-related products, or ecigarettes are prohibited. - Advertisements that support or oppose any political party or candidate are prohibited. - Advertisements that include imagery or language that is discriminatory based on age, race, disability, sexual orientation, gender identity, or national origin. - Advertisements that promote or oppose any religion, religious practice or belief are prohibited. - Advertisements that support or oppose an industry position or industry goal without any direct commercial benefit to the advertiser are prohibited. - Advertisements that are intended to influence public policy are prohibited. - Advertisements that promote unlawful or illegal goods, services, activities, or involve other unlawful conduct are prohibited. - Advertisements that depict or describe in an offensive manner sexual or excretory activity so as to satisfy the definition of obscene material under applicable law are prohibited. - Advertisements for hiring bus drivers and mechanics for providers of bus services other than DASH are prohibited. - Advertisements that disparage DASH, any other transit agency, or the use of public transportation in general are prohibited.